zalando-nakadi/kanadi/README.md

 #### Using the source stream directly

-There is also a `Subscriptions.eventsStreamedSource` method which exposes the Nakadi stream as an akka-stream `Source`, this allows you to directly combine the Nakadi `Source` as part of another graph.
+There is also a `Subscriptions.eventsStreamedSource` method which exposes the Nakadi stream as an pekko-stream `Source`, this allows you to directly combine the Nakadi `Source` as part of another graph.

 NOTE: When you use this method directly, you also need to register the killswitch using the